 Courtesy of Tracy Holt Doty

-She emphasized that no one asked her to speak out, but once the decision to use the flags was made, she felt compelled to explain why.
+She emphasizes that no one asked her to speak out, but once the decision to use the flags was made, she felt compelled to explain why.
 “I was proud in that moment,” Broas says.
 “I would do it again.
 I wish I didn’t have to do it, but I would do it again.”

 “Remaining ‘neutral’ and enabling bigotry are not the same thing,” wrote local scenic designer Brian Watson, who said he would no longer work at the PACE Center.
 Actor Johnathan Underwood called the request “erasure pure and simple” and accused the town of misunderstanding the very message of Shrek.

-Stage manager Ellie Sinclair pushed back strongly on the argument that Pride imagery is inappropriate for young audiences.
+Stage manager Ellie Sinclair pushes back strongly on the argument that Pride imagery is inappropriate for young audiences.
 “Kids see a rainbow and think it’s cool,” Sinclair says.
 “But beyond that, seeing something like that can literally save a kid’s life.
 It can make them feel seen before they even have the language for it.”

 Courtesy of Tracy Holt Doty